bebr3ght/Lotus/README.md

 ## Usage

+### How It Works (Both Versions)
+1. **Launch League of Legends** and start a game
+2. **Enter Champion Select** - the system detects this automatically
+3. **Hover over skins** for 2+ seconds - the system detects the skin name
+4. **The system automatically injects** the skin before the game starts
+5. **Enjoy your custom skin** in the game!

 ### Fully Automated Mode (Default)
-1. **Start the system**: `python main.py`
-2. **That's it!** The system will:
+The system will:
 - Connect to League Client automatically
 - Monitor game phases (lobby, champion select, in-game)
 - Activate OCR when you enter champion select
 - Detect skin names as you hover over them
 - Automatically inject the skin after 2 seconds of hovering
 - Inject the skin 2 seconds before the game starts
 - Work completely automatically - no manual intervention!

-### How It Works
-1. **Launch League of Legends** and start a game
-2. **Enter Champion Select** - the system detects this automatically
-3. **Hover over skins** for 2+ seconds - the system detects the skin name
-4. **The system automatically injects** the skin before the game starts
-5. **Enjoy your custom skin** in the game!

 ### System Status
 The system provides real-time status updates: